SivaVimel/InclusiVision-Empowering-Specially-Abled-Individuals-with-Real-Time-Communication-and-Recognition/README.md

 ---

-*BlueE - Bridging the Gap in Communication and Accessibility.*
+*InclusiVision - Bridging the Gap in Communication and Accessibility.*